 The Tennessee Boys’ Junior Amateur and Girls’ Junior Amateur will be held concurrently at the same course for the third consecutive year.
 Memphis Country Club will be the site of the Tennessee Junior Amateur Championships on July 6-8.
 Memphis C.C. was founded in 1905 and has hosted 17 TGA championships, but only three since the turn of the century (2003 Mid-Amateur, 2009 Women’s Amateur, 2014 Men’s Amateur).
 The course has a unique history in that it was originally a 9-hole course until 1915, when Donald Ross expanded it to 18 holes on just 105 acres located near downtown Memphis.

-Our 2021 competitive season opens with the Tennessee Senior and Super Senior Four-Ball at Stones River on May 11-14.
-The Tennessee Senior and Super Senior Amateur will be held Aug.
-17-19 at Windyke Country Club in Memphis, while the Senior and Super Senior Match Play will be hosted by Rarity Bay Golf and Country Club to conclude the 2021 competitive season on Sept.
+Our 2021 competitive season opens with the newly created Tennessee Mid-Amateur Four-Ball at Tunica National Golf & Tennis on April 24-25.
+The Tennessee Senior and Super Senior Four-Ball follows on May 11-14 at Stones River CC in Murfreesboro, while Senior and Super Senior Amateur will be held Aug.
+17-19 at Windyke Country Club in Memphis and the Senior and Super Senior Match Play will be hosted by Rarity Bay Golf and Country Club to conclude the 2021 competitive season on Sept.
 28-Oct.
 1. Rarity Bay has hosted one other TGA championship in its 25-year history, the 2016 Senior and Super Senior Four-Ball.